elysemontano/elyse-lecture-notes/ruby/rspec-notes.md

 TDD which stands for test-driven development, is a developer philosophy of writing tests (or specs, short for specifications) first and then creating the code that will make the tests pass.

-- TDD is closely associated with the phrase `red-green-refactor`.
-Which means we will write our tests first and see them fail (red), the write the code to make it pass (green), then if we need to do any refactor or make any edits on the code, then we can do so with confidence.

-    - Example story: Person is tasked with writing a method, decides to write a test first and finds the test passes prior to writing the code.
-Turns out someone has already written a method called the same thing.
-Seeing this can prevent days of extra work down the line

 ### RSPEC Setup
 - Google: ruby gem rspec and look at the https://rubygems.org/gems/rspec/versions/3.4.0 documentation for the number of downloads for RSpec